 The New York Draft Riots occurred in July 1863, when the anger of working-class New Yorkers over a new federal draft law during the Civil War sparked five days of some of the bloodiest and most destructive rioting in U.S. history.
-Hundreds of people were killed, many more seriously injured, and African Americans were often the target of the rioters’ violence.
+Hundreds of people were killed, many more seriously injured, and Black New Yorkers were often the target of the rioters’ violence.

 Cotton was an extremely valuable product for New York’s merchants: Before the Civil War, cotton represented 40 percent of all the goods shipped out of the city’s port.
-And long after the slave trade was made illegal in 1808, the city’s illicit slave market thrived.
+And long after the slavery trade was made illegal in 1808, the city’s underground market in enslaved people continued to thrive.

-When the war broke out in 1861, there was even talk of New York seceding from the Union itself, so entwined were the city’s business interests with the Confederate States.
+When the Civil War broke out in 1861, there was even talk of New York seceding from the Union itself, so entwined were the city’s business interests with the Confederate States.

 As the war progressed, New York’s anti-war politicians and newspapers kept warning its working-class white citizens, many of them Irish or German immigrants, that emancipation would mean their replacement in the labor force by thousands of freed enslaved people from the South.

 At the time, Lincoln’s decision for emancipation sparked protests among workers in the city, as well as soldiers and officers in New York regiments who had signed up to preserve the Union, not to abolish slavery.